International Student Responsibilities

 - SEVIS fee payment receipt

-You must inform Iowa Lakes and ICE within 10 days of moving.
-Students can download the immigration form (AR- 11) to report address changes from https://www.uscis.gov/addresschange.
+You must inform Iowa Lakes and ICE within ten days of moving.
+Students can download the immigration form (AR- 11) to opens in a new windowreport address changes from https://www.uscis.gov/addresschange.

-All Iowa Lakes international students are required to have health insurance that includes repatriation of remains.
-Iowa Lakes purchases this insurance for you and it is part of your processing and health insurance fee.
+Iowa Lakes purchases insurance for you, and it is part of your processing and health insurance fee.
+This insurance includes repatriation of remains as well as medical expenses.

-If you fail to comply with your immigration responsibilities, you may lose your student status and not be eligible for benefits normally granted to F1 students.
+If you fail to comply with your immigration responsibilities, you may lose your student status and not be eligible for benefits usually granted to F1 students.

 Iowa Lakes Community College offers career and technical programs in the following areas of study: